openMF/mock-als-oracle/README.md

 This app is a mock-pathfinder app.
 It can be used with the Mojaloop Account Lookup System (ALS) to store and retrieve parties by MSISDN.

+# Installation

+To install the mock-als-oracle, clone this repository and cd into the mock-als-oracle directory.
+Run the following commands:

+  docker-compose build
+	docker-compose up -d

 # Configuration

 To Configure ALS to use this Oracle, you will submit a post request to the ALS Admin endpoint for Oracles (http://account-lookup-service-admin.local/oracles).
 The body of the request will be something like this: